autolab/autograders-examples/README.md

 ### Autograder Language
 Put your autograder's languages here, e.g. Shell, Python.

+### Autograding Environment Packages
+Put the required packages for your autograder here so that instructors know what image to provide to run your autograder.

 ### Assessment Scenario
 Briefly explain your assessment, e.g. Students are required to implement mergesort and quicksort.